 Unfortunately, you are suffering from a condition that affects many business people.
 Its principal symptom is a lack of objectivity.

-If left untreated, it will result in the disappearance of your entire businesses.
+If left untreated, it will result in the disappearance of your entire business.
 Your customers remain proudly self-centered.
 They will not appreciate the glories of your product’s reputation.

 Remember, they mainly focus on their personal needs.
 Maybe it’s a car that’s leaking oil.
 Or a child’s sweater that needs mending.
 Or a bookkeeping system has gone haywire.